What is Orienteering?

 Do I need any special equipment?

 No. Come dressed comfortably for a walk or run in the forest – shoes with some grip are useful if it’s wet.
 A watch should be worn, and you should bring some water on warmer days.
-At bush events, the club will lend you a compass.
-Maps are supplied as part of the event fee.
+At bush events, the club will lend you a compass and a special timing device worn on the finger, called a Sportident stick.
+Maps are supplied as part of the event entry fee.

 Does anyone get lost?

 No. At times you may be unsure where you are on the course.
 Working out where you are is one of the skills of the sport.
 No-one has ever been properly lost at the end of the day at one of our events.